 Now that you have planned where everything is going to go and how it might be serviced by electric and data points, you can now think what you need.

-Laptops/Notebooks are great for space saving, particularly if you don't have room in your school to make a purpose built ICT suite.
+Laptops/Notebooks are great for space saving, particularly if you don’t have room in your school to make a purpose built ICT suite.
 They can do everything that a Desktop computer can, however there are some things you should consider.
-Laptop computers have a finite battery life, this means that you might be able to get up to 3 hours of usage before the batteries would need a recharge.
+Laptop computers have a finite battery life, this means that you might be able to get up to 3 to 5 hours of usage before the batteries would need a recharge.
 Recharging the batteries would take a long time.
-You might be luck to get a morning and afternoon computer session.
+You might be lucky to get morning and afternoon computer sessions.

 Over time, the laptop batteries will begin to fail, holding less and less charge than they did before.
 Ideally you should budget to replace the batteries at least once a year – or make sure your supplier has a battery replacement policy.